 As a general rule, young athletes can meet their daily protein needs by making sure to include a source of lean protein such as eggs, milk, yogurt, nuts, nut butter, beans, lentils, tofu, chicken or fish at each meal and snack.

 How can eating a healthy diet help athletes lower their risk of injury and perform better?

-Do you have any tips to ensure young athletes are getting enough nutrients?
+Tips to ensure young athletes are getting enough nutrients

 Young athletes should be eating five or six balanced meals and snacks each day, and should be eating every three hours.
 Each meal should include a balance of complex carbs, lean protein, healthy fat, fruits and vegetables.
 Each snack should include a combination of all three macronutrients: complex carbs, lean proteins and healthy fats.